mohamadrezakoohkan/Dequer/README.md

 # Dequer
 Dequer is a light weight library to handle Any Cell

-One of the most used things in iOS development is deque UITableViewCell or UICollectionViewCell and it has some configuration.
-I maded an extension and protocol which initialize a cell as clean as possible.
+One of the most used things in iOS development is deque `UITableViewCell` or `UICollectionViewCell` through `DataSources` and it has some configuration.
+I maded an extension and protocol which reuse a cell as clean as possible.

 ## Availability
 for the completion handler block  used in protocol which is a closure , every **Cell class** should mark with **final** this means that can not be override this class or use it as superclass and block inheritance.